Crisis pregnancy center: Religious affiliation

 In contrast to the overt Christian perspective of most CPC networks, Birthright International has a stated philosophy of non-evangelism.
-A Jewish CPC organization, called In Shifra's Arms, also exists.
+A Jewish CPC organization called In Shifra's Arms also exists.

 Many CPCs require their staff to be Christian.
-For example, as a condition of affiliation, Care Net and the Canadian Association of Pregnancy Support Services, the two largest CPC organizations in the United States and Canada respectively, require each employee and volunteer of a prospective affiliate to comply with a statement of faith.
+For example, as a condition of affiliation, Care Net and the Canadian Association of Pregnancy Support Services, the two largest CPC organizations in the United States and Canada, respectively, require each employee and volunteer of a prospective affiliate to comply with a Christian statement of faith.
 CPCs unaffiliated with either of these may also require staff to be Christian.

-Religious activity is sometimes part of a CPC customer's experience.
+Religious activity is sometimes part of a CPC client's experience.
 Care Net, which "is committed to presenting the gospel of our Lord to women with crisis pregnancies", claims to have effected over 23,000 conversions or restatements of Christian faith.
 NIFLA "strongly believes that sharing the Gospel is an essential part of counseling women in pregnancy help medical clinics".
 Some visitors to CPCs report that employees subjected them to unwanted evangelizing.

 CPCs outside the United States are also frequently Christian.
 CareConfidential, the largest umbrella network for CPCs in the United Kingdom, runs "Christian-based pregnancy crisis centres" and is a division of the Christian charity CARE.
 The Canadian Association of Pregnancy Support Services, a similar network in Canada whose centers may also affiliate with Care Net or Heartbeat International, describes itself as a "Christian charity"; its affiliates "adhere firmly to Christianity".
-The United States-based Human Life International runs "Catholic pregnancy centers" in Mexico and also provides aid to the Centros de Ayuda para la Mujer, a network of CPCs in Latin America whose philosophy is "in conformity with the Magisterium of the Roman Catholic and Apostolic Church."
+The United States-based Human Life International runs "Catholic pregnancy centers" in Mexico, and it also provides aid to the Centros de Ayuda para la Mujer, a network of CPCs in Latin America whose philosophy is "in conformity with the Magisterium of the Roman Catholic and Apostolic Church."
 As in the United States, unaffiliated CPCs may also be run by church groups or are otherwise Christian.

 Affiliation with the anti-abortion movement

 Most crisis pregnancy centers are affiliated with several major anti-abortion organizations in the United States; these are Care Net, Heartbeat International, Birthright International, and National Institute of Family and Life Advocates (NIFLA).
 A CPC may be affiliated with more than one network.
-US based Care Net and Heartbeat International are the world's two largest CPC networks with about 3,000 associated centers between them in the United States and abroad.
+US-based Care Net and Heartbeat International are the world's two largest CPC networks with about 3,000 associated centers between them in the United States and abroad.
 Italy, for example, has more than 400 CPCs associated with Heartbeat International, the largest number outside the U.S. The largest UK organisations are CareConfidential and LIFE, while the largest Canadian one is the Canadian Association of Pregnancy Support Services (CAPSS).
 Human Life International, a Catholic group opposed to abortion, also runs CPCs outside the United States.